skyfalir/holidaze/README.md

 ## Overview

-Welcome to Holidaze, a comprehensive solution designed for venue managers to exhibit their spaces and for users to discover and book the perfect venue for their events.
+Welcome to Holidaze, a place designed for venue managers to exhibit their spaces and for users to discover and book the perfect venue for their events.

 ### Features